Polio: FCT Minister targets 976,003 children for immunisation – The Sun Nigeria

 Fred Itua, Abuja

-Minister of State, Federal Capital Territory (FCT), Dr. Ramatu Tijjani Aliyu, has revealed that no fewer than 976,003 eligible children with potent oral polio vaccine would be immunised in the first round of 2020 national immunisation plus days (NIPDs) in the territory.
+Minister of State, Federal Capital Territory, Dr. Ramatu Tijjani Aliyu, has said no fewer than 976,003 children would be immunised with potent oral polio vaccines in the first round of the 2020 national immunisation plus days (NIPDs) in the FCT.

-Aliyu who stated this during the flag off ceremony at Dutse Makaranta in Bwari Area Council, also stressed that the exercise was part of the strategies aimed at vaccinating children against poliomyelitis.
+Aliyu stated this during the flag-off of the event held at Dutse Makaranta in Bwari Area Council, saying the exercise was part of the strategy to combat poliomyelitis among children in the FCT.

-The Minister used the occasion to reveal that Nigeria, will in the next few months, achieve the Africa regional certification as a polio free nation, stressing that the FCT, which has been polio free for over six years, should not be seen as creating an environment for the transmission of the wild polo virus in the country.

-Aliyu assured that the FCT Administration was committed to this course and has ensured adequate support to the programme so that good quality implementation of the exercise is carried out in the FCT, adding that in the last National Immunization Plus Days, FCT had a monitoring coverage of 97 percent which was above the minimum acceptable 90 percent coverage.

-She, however, warned the task force that its activities are being monitored by partner and donor agencies, the National Polio Emergency Operation Centre of the primary healthcare as well as the international community, adding the commitments and actions of the task force should be results driven.

-Aliyu urged the chairmen of the six area councils and traditional leaders to take up the challenge and be part of tthe Polio end game, just as she equally urged stakeholders to be personally involved in support of polio eradication in their various area councils and communities in the country.
+Aliyu urged the chairmen of the six area councils and traditional leaders to take up the challenge and be part of the polio end game, just as she urged stakeholders to be personally involved in support of polio eradication in their various area councils and communities in the country.

 Leave a Reply